In an upset, 'Green Book' wins best picture at Oscars

 The trio then presented best supporting actress to Regina King for her pained matriarch in Barry Jenkins' James Baldwin adaptation "If Beale Street Could Talk."
 The crowd gave King a standing ovation for her first Oscar.

-More women won Oscars than ever before.
-Still, this year's nominations were criticized for not including a female best director nominee or a best-picture nominee directed by a woman.

-Though the once presumed front-runner "A Star Is Born" appeared to flame out as awards season continued, it won, as expected, for the song "Shallow," which Lady Gaga and Bradley Cooper performed during the ceremony.
+Though the once presumed front-runner "A Star Is Born" saw its chances flamed out, it won, as expected, for the song "Shallow," which Lady Gaga and Bradley Cooper performed during the ceremony.
 As she came off the stage, Cooper had his arm around Gaga as she asked, "Did I nail it?"

 Best documentary went to Elizabeth Chai Vasarhelyi and Jimmy Chin's "Free Solo," which chronicles rock climber Alex Honnold's famed, free solo ascent of Yosemite's El Capitan, a 3,000-foot wall of sheer granite, without ropes or climbing equipment.
 "Free Solo" was among a handful of hugely successful documentaries last year including the nominated Ruth Bader Ginsberg documentary "RBG" and the snubbed Fred Rogers doc "Won't You Be My Neighbor."